Tamr raises $10 million for AI-powered data analytics

 “We’ve had a record start to 2018,” Palmer said.
 “With our round of funding now complete and the addition of four highly experienced new board observers, we’re on track to continue our rapid growth as we redefine how companies solve previously intractable data unification challenges.”

-Tamr’s full stack, AI-powered software solution unifies disparate datasets by generating a ‘table of contents’ for data.
+Tamr’s full stack, AI-powered software solution unifies disparate datasets by generating a “table of contents” for data.
 Cofounder Mike Stonebraker of MIT’s Computer Science and Artificial Intelligence Laboratory first proposed the idea in a paper about a “data tamer system” for large-scale curation.
-The software runs on-premises or in the cloud and uses algorithms to (1) identify relationships between data sources, and (2) identify domain experts who can integrate those sources in the most effective way possible.
+The software runs on-premises or in the cloud and uses algorithms to identify relationships between data sources and identify domain experts who can integrate those sources in the most effective way possible.

 “Our mission when we founded the company … was to enable large enterprises to unify key data to realize maximum strategic and operational benefit,” Palmer told VentureBeat an email interview this summer.
 “DataOps — our vision for how enterprises can reinvent the way they manage data to accelerate digital transformation — is fast becoming a reality and driving widespread adoption of Tamr’s best-of-breed data unification solutions.”